 The Huntsville Division relocated to the SAFEGUARD Annex in the park in April 1969.
 By July, it had terminated the Boston Phase II contract, retasked the Phase I contractor to turn the PAR site into a recreation area, and realigned the generator contract.
-The division signed a new memorandum of agreement with SAFSCOM May 14, 1970, and received a new tasking order from Lieutenant General Starbird in June 1970 even as it continued work under the old ones.
+The division signed a new memorandum of agreement with SAFSCOM May 14, 1970, and received a new tasking order from Lieutenant General Contract and Contract and Contract and Contract area.

+received a new tasking order from Lieutenant General Starbird in June 1970 even as it continued work under the old ones.